-Natural Bridges, as it’s known, is a stunning backdrop of some earth’s raw beauty.
+Natural Bridges, as it’s known, is a stunning backdrop of some earth’s raw beauty in Brookings, Oregon.
 Easily reachable from highway 101, it’s a short walk to the observation platform, overlooking the area from hundreds of feet above sea level.

 Dozens of rock formations dot the chilly pacific ocean with the continuous wave-action crashing into the towering islands and peninsulas eroding and creating passageways or natural bridges.

 Located just a few miles north of Brookings, Oregon, and relatively unknown, this destination is one you must visit.
 Parking is available on the west side of the 101, with spots for (maybe) 10 cars.

 There are only two ways to describe the Natural Bridges, WOW! and HOLY SHIT!